Pausanias Analysis

 English Translation

-Nearby is made the tomb of Kephisodoros, constructed by decree of the people, who in particular opposed Philip, son of Demetrios, king of the Macedonians.
-Kephisodoros brought as allies to assist the Athenians the kings Attalos the Mysian and Ptolemy the Egyptian, and the autonomous peoples—the Aetolians and from among the islanders, the Rhodians and the Cretans.
+Nearby is made the tomb of Kephisodoros, constructed by decree of the people, who in particular opposed Philip, son of Demetrius, king of the Macedonians.
+Kephisodoros brought as allies to assist the Athenians the kings Attalus the Mysian and Ptolemy the Egyptian, and the autonomous peoples—the Aetolians and from among the islanders, the Rhodians and the Cretans.

 Proper Nouns